ldhkc/Iterative-Molecular-Design/README.md

 ## 📊 Data Availability

 The original dataset used in this study is publicly available at [Figshare, DOI: 10.6084/m9.figshare.30341920](https://doi.org/10.6084/m9.figshare.30341920).
-It includes configuration files, pretrained model weights (.pt), and logs used for model evaluation.
-The core framework scripts for single, dual, and triple objective optimization have been included in this repository.
+It includes configuration files, pretrained model weights (.pt), and logs used for model evaluation.The core framework scripts for single, dual, and triple objective optimization have been included in this repository.